realworldocaml/book/en/maps-and-hashtables.md

 ```

 Association lists are simple and easy to use, but their performance is
-poor for most applications, since almost every non-trivial operation
+not ideal, since almost every non-trivial operation on an association
-on an association list requires a linear-time scan of the list.
+list requires a linear-time scan of the list.

 In this chapter, we'll talk about two more efficient alternatives to
 association lists: _maps_ and _hash-tables_.
 A map is an immutable
 tree-based data structure where most operations take time logarithmic
-in the size of the map; a hash-table is a mutable data structure where
+in the size of the map, whereas a hash-table is a mutable data
-most operations have constant time complexity.
-We'll describe both of
+structure where most operations have constant time complexity.
+We'll
-these data structures in detail, and provide some advice as to when to
+describe both of these data structures in detail, and provide some
-use one or the other.
+advice as to how to choose between them.

 ## A map example

 Let's start by considering an example of how one might use a map in
 practice.
 In [xref](#files-modules-and-programs), we showed a module
-for keeping a count of the number of times a given string showed up in
+`Counter` for keeping counts on a set of strings.
+Here's the
-a file.
-Here's the interface that this module provided:
+interface.

 ```ocaml
 (* counter.mli *)